• 5 min read

 Step 6: Submit Documents & Pay Fees

-Once the location is secured, submit all required documents and pay the applicable license and registration fees.
-Fees vary based on jurisdiction and business activity.
+Once the location is secured, submit all required documents and pay the applicable licence and registration fees.
+Fees vary based on jurisdiction, activity, and visa allocations.

 Step 7: Receive Licence & Register for VAT (if applicable)